venemr/personal_blog/src/pages/2020-09-16-post-four/index.md

 An interesting book that I read recently is named "Born A Crime", an autobiography book written by my favorite comedian Trevor Noah, and it helped me learn the Apartheid that he's experienced during his early childhood life in South Africa as a colored person.
 I'm impressed by his strong heart and broad mind of identifying himself in a community surrounded by Apartheid.
 I love his narration because Trevor is so talented at interpreting some hard facts in a humorous way that made people laugh and think out loud at the same time, and he has the ability that has always been my life motto -- digesting hard feelings inside, but still keeping a positive mind and a kind heart in embracing all the encounterings that came into my life, to love, to learn, and to grow.

 The other thing that I kept doing recently is to check out Twitter daily, and I feel it's super useful to learn from Trending News to keep an eye on what's happening in the US and read comments under popular tweets to learn about different opinions and voices about politics.
-Inspired by a Netflix documentary I recently watched as "Social Dilemma", I explicitly made myself to follow users who have different opinions than I do, to view and think critically from both sides.
+Inspired by a Netflix documentary I recently watched as "Social Dilemma", I explicitly made myself to follow users who have different opinions than I do, in order to view and think critically from both sides.

 I'm trying to take baby steps at a time and being selective on materials to watch and learn with the hope to build enough political awareness one day.
 I know change doesn't happen overnight, but I'm being determined and optimistic (as always) to learn and grow to be a better version of myself.